andreybleme/protractor-sublime-snippets/README.md

 * Send a pull request with your new feature

 ## Licence
 This package is licenced under the MIT Licence.
-Refer to LICENCE.md
+Refer to file LICENCE